rkp8/charter/README.md

   <br>

   ### Current Progress:
-  Simple Proof of concept for two different models on Delinquency: By Year and by FICO.
+  A simple proof of concept for two different models on Delinquency: By Year and by FICO.
   Can switch between the two using drop-down menu